science-en-poche/yelandur/API.md

 }
 ```

-Here again, Django-style arguments can be added, although in the current
+No Django-style arguments are supported, since in the current state it
-state that will hardly be of any use.
+wouldn't be of any use.

-A `401` is returned if the user is not authenticated.

 ##### `POST`